Concordium/concordium.github.io/source/testnet/guides/run-node.rst

 Upgrade from Open Testnet
 =========================

-To upgrade to the current Concordium software for Mainnet:
+To upgrade to the current Concordium software for |Net|:

 -  Follow the above steps to :ref:`download<downloads>` the most recent Concordium software.